skahler-pivotal/gpupgrade/README.md

 ```
 make
 ```
-from here, the gp_upgrade directory, should build and then test the code
+from here, the gpupgrade directory, should build and then test the code

 ### Dependency vendoring
-gp_upgrade uses go dep to vendor its dependencies.
+gpupgrade uses go dep to vendor its dependencies.

 To view the state of dependencies in the project, use the command
 ```